 Later, while still living in London, I supported illustrators from Slovakia and the Czech Republic and helped them to find projects abroad, so we made a contribution to international publishing.
 I brought and presented a selection of Slovakian animated shorts to a festival in France and flew to Western Australia to give a lecture about computer art.

 However, in 2011, I had to come back to Slovakia.
 I lived and worked in a beautiful house in the Western Slovakia countryside.
 It became a time of some intense introspection and family life.
 I did not wish to lose my connections to the UK, so I began volunteering as the RSA Connector.
 I promoted the RSA in Slovakia and nominated a number of interesting personalities from Slovakia, France and the UK to the Fellowship successfully.

 I was also sitting at the board of the Slovak Art Forum (Umelecká beseda slovenská) in Bratislava for two years.
-The office of this visual arts society was in the premises of Matica Slovenská in Bratislava, the Slovak cultural and historical organisation.
+The office of this visual arts society was on the premises of Matica Slovenská in Bratislava, the Slovak cultural and historical organisation.
 It was quite interesting to see all the pictures of the famous Slovakian leaders from the past such as Ľudovít Štúr hanging on the wall behind me.

 When my children’s books got published between 2016-18 I delivered a number of creative workshops for children in libraries and schools across Slovakia.
 I always had a passion for sharing my work experience in the arts, so I also gave lectures at universities.

-Unconsciously or not, I build upon the work of my family members.
 I am still curious and open to new chances that my exceptional life brings me.
 So do not hesitate to get in touch if you wish to propose a collaboration, project, art commission or so.
 I will always be happy to respond.